In this article, we are going to cover Important ASP.NET Core interview questions and answers, which will help you to pass your next job interview.

 35. Use() vs Run() method in .Net Core

-Use() and Run() are extension methods, they are used to implement Middleware in ASP.Net Core project.
+Use() and Run() are extension methods, that are used to implement Middleware in ASP.Net Core project.

 With the help of the Use() method, we can point to the next middleware in our application, whereas Run() is used for terminal middleware.
 Terminal middleware means, there is no next middleware to execute.